Road tax: Costa Rica

 Opponents to the car property tax argue that common cars already pay 100% tariff when imported, meaning that a car in Costa Rica is twice as expensive as in the country of origin.
 Additionally, gas refills include 65% fuel tax.
 Owning a car that would cost US$7,500 to purchase (in the United States) for seven years can result in the owner paying up to US$29,595 in total taxes (around US$4,227.85 a year).
 The Ministry of Finance also has the right to step up the fiscal value of a car, effectively a negative depreciation.

+Estonia

+The yearly motor vehicle tax (Mootorsõidukimaks) was implemented in 2025.
+Vehicles first registered at least 20 years ago to the date are only taxed at the flat basic rate of €50 per year, tax for newer vehicles is in addition to the €50 calculated based on CO2 emission per WLTP standards (€3 per gramme between 118-150 grammes, €3.50 per gramme between 151-200 grammes and €4 per gramme for over 201 grammes) and GVWR (€0.40 for every kilogramme over 2000 kilogrammes, up to €400).
+If the CO2 emission is instead given in NEDC standards, the price based on emission will be multiplied with a coefficient of 1.21.
+If the CO2 emission is not given, then the tax rate will be calculated by adding the engine power in kilowatts multiplied by 0.29 and the vehicle's curb weight in kilogrammes multiplied by 0.07.

 France

 In France, the vignette was abolished for private vehicles in 2001 and was replaced by a tax on toll-road operators at a rate of €6.85 per 1,000 kilometres travelled.
 In addition, a tax is levied on vehicles registered to companies.
 Since 2006, the tax is levied according to CO2 emissions ranging from €2 per gramme to €19 per gramme.